 What kind of rod should I use for bass fishing?

 The best kind of rod to use for bass fishing will depend upon the types of fishing lures and techniques you prefer.
 Casting rods are excellent if you’re into heavy lures and lines, spinner baiting, and flipping.
 Spinning rods can also be a great choice for bass fishing with finesse techniques when you’re not reliant on power.

 Don’t discount your trusty fly rod, however.
 Although it’s more commonly associated with trout fishing, more bass anglers are turning to fly rods for that intense connection and explosive action.
-To see what we recommend as the best spinning rod for trout see our article here.
+To see what we recommend as the top spinning rods for trout see our article here.

 What action is best for bass fishing?